 Usually if the clothes are taking longer to dry it usually is lint clogging the exhaust piping somewhere.
 Also, you should never vent the dyer into the house or attic.
 You are pumping warm humid air into the house.

 Where do you think the moisture goes?
 It goes into the air.
 Venting your dryer into the house is downright dangerous if it is a gas dryer.
-If it is electric, it will make the air very damp and can cause mold to grow on the walls.

 I have a propane (natural gas) dryer.
 I have cleaned inside the "box" and got a lot of lint out, cleaned the vent hose, and cleaned the vent.
 It isn't heating to dry the clothes.